Ahmad-b1995/Ahmad-b1995/README.md

 - 👋 Hi, I’m @Ahmad-b1995
 - 👀 I’m interested in front-end development and new technologies.
--   I use Vue.js as my primary front-end development framework and I'm in love with it!
+-   I use Angular as my primary front-end development framework.
 -   I also love and recommend arch linux for every fan of simplicity and free-bloat software and operating system.
 - 🌱 I’m currently improving my javascript skills and working to have a deeper understanding for creating clever and problem-solving algorithms.
 - 📫 You can reach me at my own website (www.ahmadcodes.com) or reach me through Email (ahmad.b1995@gmail.com).